 Dattatreya Temple on Kalo Dungar

-The hilltop is also the site of a 400-year-old temple to Dattatreya, the three-headed incarnation of Brahma, Vishnu and Shiva in the same body.
+The hilltop is also the site of a 400-year-old temple to Dattatreya, the three-headed incarnation of Brahma, Vishnu, and Shiva in the same body.
 Many fables and tales are associated with the history of the Kalo Dungar.
-One of them says that Dattatreya, happened to pass by this hill while walking on the earth.
+One of them says that Dattatreya happened to pass by this hill while walking on the earth.
 While admiring the barren landscape, he found a band of starving jackals.
 He offered them his body to eat and as they ate, his body continually regenerated itself.

 Some people differ saying that it was actually a holy saint named Lakkh Guru, a worshiper of Dattatreya who used to live there in an ashram.
 One day a pack of wild jackals appeared in his ashram and stood expectantly in front of him.
 When he realized that they were famished, he offered them a simple meal of rice and dal, the staple diet of his ashram.
 Since that day the jackals started coming each day, day after day.

-Because of this, for the last four centuries the practice of feeding jackals still continues to this day.
+Because of this, for the last four centuries, the practice of feeding jackals still continues to this day.
 The priest of the temple prepares food and serves it to jackals every morning and evening, after the aarti (praying).

 Beside the temple is a makeshift tent selling Gujarati handicrafts and traditional dresses.

 From here we were on foot, making our way upwards towards the topmost viewpoint.
-People with disability or just plain unfit can avail the use of beautifully dressed Camels, who can carry them to the top.
+People with a disability or just plain unfit can avail the use of beautifully dressed Camels, who can carry them to the top.

-The road though steep is an easy walk and we were hardly challenged as we reached the top viewpoint within a few minutes.
+The road though steep, is an easy walk and we were hardly challenged as we reached the top viewpoint within a few minutes.